Mohamed Shalleh Abdul Latiff: Lawsuit against Attorney-General

-On 3 August 2022, together with 23 other death row prisoners, Mohamed Shalleh filed a lawsuit against the Attorney-General of Singapore, and they told the court that they were denied their access to legal counsel and it hindered their preparations of submitting appeals to the courts, which was influenced by the recent cases of death row inmates arguing their appeals without legal representation and it therefore constituted as a miscarriage of justice.
+On 3 August 2022, together with 23 other death row prisoners, Mohamed Shalleh filed a lawsuit against the Attorney-General of Singapore, and they told the court that they were denied their access to legal counsel, and it hindered their preparations of submitting appeals to the courts, which was influenced by the recent cases of death row inmates arguing their appeals without legal representation, and it therefore constituted a miscarriage of justice.
 They claimed their access to counsel was obstructed due to the strict court orders and penalties issued against any lawyers who made appeals without merit or abused the court process on behalf of the inmates facing imminent execution.
-However, the High Court rejected these allegations and called the lawsuit as an abuse of process and "plainly unsustainable and unmeritorious", and it found that there were likely some "perfectly valid and legitimate reasons" why lawyers did not agree to represent these inmates outside of the costs orders, and hence, it found no tangible evidence to back the claims that lawyers were threatened by the court penalties to not take up these cases and argue the appeals that contained no merit.
+However, the High Court rejected these allegations and called the lawsuit an abuse of process and "plainly unsustainable and unmeritorious", and it found that there were likely some "perfectly valid and legitimate reasons" why lawyers did not agree to represent these inmates outside of the costs orders, and hence, it found no tangible evidence to back the claims that lawyers were threatened by the court penalties to not take up these cases and argue the appeals that contained no merit.
 Subsequently, on 4 August 2022, the Court of Appeal rejected the follow-up appeal by the prisoners against the High Court's verdict.
 Just a day after the appeal, one of Mohamed Shalleh's fellow plaintiffs, Abdul Rahim Shapiee, was put to death alongside his co-accused Ong Seow Ping (who was not involved in the lawsuit) for diamorphine trafficking.